-In July 2020, we filed a Form S-3 registration statement, which became effective in August 2020 ("2020 Registration Statement"), containing (i) a base prospectus for the offering, issuance and sale by us of up to a maximum aggregate offering price of \$250.0 million of our common stock, preferred stock, debt securities, warrants and/or units, from time to time in one or more offerings; and (ii) a prospectus supplement for the offering, issuance and sale by us of up to a maximum aggregate offering price of \$100.0 million of our common stock that may be issued and sold, from time to time, under a sales agreement with Jefferies LLC ("Jefferies"), deemed to be "at-the-market offerings" ("2020 Open Market Sales Agreement").
+In July 2020, we filed a Form S-3 registration statement, which became effective in August 2020 (2020 Registration Statement), containing (i) a base prospectus for the offering, issuance and sale by us of up to a maximum aggregate offering price of \$250.0 million of our common stock, preferred stock, debt securities, warrants and/or units, from time to time in one or more offerings; and (ii) a prospectus supplement for the offering, issuance and sale by us of up to a maximum aggregate offering price of \$100.0 million of our common stock that may be issued and sold, from time to time, under a sales agreement with Jefferies LLC (Jefferies), deemed to be "at-the-market offerings" (2020 Open Market Sales Agreement).
 Pursuant to the 2020 Open Market Sales Agreement, Jefferies, as sales agent, received a commission of up to 3.0% of the gross sales price for shares of common stock sold under the 2020 Open Market Sales Agreement.
-As of December 31, 2021, we had sold 23.3 million shares and received the maximum gross proceeds of \$100.0 million pursuant to the 2020 Open Market Sales Agreement.
+As of December 31, 2021, we had sold 23.3 million shares and received the maximum gross proceeds of \$100.0 million pursuant to the 2020 Open Market Sales Agreement at a weighted average share prices of \$4.30 per share.

-In August 2021, we filed an additional prospectus supplement under the 2020 Registration Statement for the offering, issuance and sale by us of up to a maximum aggregate offering price of \$150.0 million of our common stock that may be issued and sold, from time to time, under an additional sales agreement we entered into with Jefferies ("2021 Open Market Sales Agreement"), pursuant to which we may, from time to time, sell up to \$150.0 million in shares of our common stock through Jefferies.
+In August 2021, we filed an additional prospectus supplement under the 2020 Registration Statement for the offering, issuance and sale by us of up to a maximum aggregate offering price of \$150.0 million of our common stock that may be issued and sold, from time to time, under an additional sales agreement we entered into with Jefferies (2021 Open Market Sales Agreement), pursuant to which we may, from time to time, sell up to \$150.0 million in shares of our common stock through Jefferies.
 We are required to sell shares under the 2021 Open Market Sales Agreement.
 Pursuant to the 2021 Open Market Sales Agreement, Jefferies, as our sales agent, receives a commission of up to 3.0% of the gross sales price for shares of common stock sold under the 2021 Open Market Sales Agreement.
-During the twelve months ended December 31, 2022, we sold 64.1 million shares and received gross proceeds of \$73.1 million at a weighted average sales price of approximately \$1.14 per share under the 2021 Open Market Sales Agreement.
-As of December 31, 2022 we sold a total of 79.8 million shares and received gross proceeds of \$98.1 million at a weighted average sales price of approximately \$1.23 per share under the 2021 Open Market Sales Agreement.
-During the period January 1, 2023 to January 12, 2023, we received additional gross proceeds of \$20.0 million for the sale of an additional 7.7 million shares which were sold at a weighted average sales price of approximately \$2.60 per share under the 2021 Open Market Sales Agreement.
-There have been no other sales under the 2021 Open Market Sales Agreement after December 31, 2022.
+As of March 2023, we had received the maximum gross proceeds of \$150.0 million under the 2021 Open Market Sales Agreement at a weighted average share price of approximately \$1.57 per share, which included 15.5 million shares of our common stock for which we received gross proceeds of \$51.9 million at a weighted average share price of approximately \$3.35 during the quarter ended March 31, 2023.